PietroTotis/nlp4plp/solver/run/README.md

 # run.sh
 Run a single example choosing all the modules combinations.
+Has to be run from the run folder, otherwise gets lost with the consults.
 See run.sh -h for details about the arguments
 # run_all.sh
 Run a solver on all the examples in the folder (compressed).